php-i/love/README.md

 ## Introduction

-The purpose of this package is to provide a set of common interfaces for Social Reactions System.
+This package provides a set of common interfaces to implement Social Reactions System. if you do not want to create your own implementation follow to the [Social Reaction System Solutions](#implementations).

 PHP I: Love is emotional part of the application.
 It let people express how they feel about the content.
 Make any model reactable in a minutes!